 This Japanese-American is also known as white sauce, shrimp sauce, hibachi sauce and yummy sauce.
 But whichever name you know it by the consensus is that it is indeed YUMMY!
 No Japanese steakhouse meal is complete without it – whether drizzled on grilled chicken, fried rice and noodles, vegetables and as a dipping sauce for shrimp, potstickers and sushi, it’s simply delicious!

 This sauce is extremely versatile and the flavors pair will a wide variety of foods.
-It’s similar to what’s known in the U.S. as “Fry Sauce” (mayonnaise and ketchup) but with additional ingredients.
+It’s similar to what’s known in the U.S. as “Fry Sauce” (mayonnaise and ketchup) but with additional ingredients that give it a far more interesting flavor.
 You could consider it fry sauce on flavor steroids!
-Here are a few ways to use it:
+Here are a few ways to use yum yum sauce:

 - Drizzled over fried rice and noodles